 Just make sure you process the refund before the 24 hour refund period expires!

 The best way to do this is to pay by credit card to avoid dipping into your savings, or even better, to use your frequent flyer miles.
 All US airline companies should honour the 24 hour refund period, however there has been some chatter about American Airlines phasing out this option.
-To make sure you’re not going to stuck with a $1000 flight across the world, make sure you do your research – and read the fine print before booking and make sure you have enough time to cancel before your 24 hours are up.
+To make sure you’re not going to stuck with a $1000 flight across the world, make sure you do your research: read the fine print before booking and make sure you have enough time to cancel before your 24 hours are up.

 Proof of onward travel is an inconvenience that travellers will have to face at one point or another, so it’s good to be informed and have a plan before you end up stuck without being able to board your flight.